MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/auditing-overview.md

 ## Organization settings

 The Organization table contains properties that control how auditing is enabled for an environment.
-The organization table has a single row.

 You can retrieve column values in this row to determine: